Barron's 2012 Top Online Brokers **** 4 Stars **** Excelling in Trading Experience and

-The following rules apply for Reg T Margin and Portfolio Margin[1] accounts.
+The following rules apply to both Reg T Margin and Portfolio Margin[1] accounts.
 Bonds must be paid-in-full in a Cash account.
 FINRA and the NYSE have imposed rules to limit small investor day trading.
-Customers that these organizations classify as Pattern Day Traders are subject to special Day Trading Restrictions for US securities.
+If a client is classified as a Pattern Day Trader (PDT) by one of these organizations, then the client will be subject to special Day Trading Restrictions for US securities.

 Bond Type